coneheadlarry/MicroserviceA/README.md

 ## Example Request
-This example creates a request function that gets the JSON file from the service then saves it in a specifed location.
+This example creates a request function that gets the JSON file from the service.
+Then once it retrives it saves JSON file in specifed location in the 2nd argument.

 ```
 import requests